meta-llama/llama-recipes/README.md

 ## FSDP optimizer overlap

 setting `optimizer_overlap` in [fsdp_config](./src/llama_recipes/configs/fsdp.py) enable optimizer overlap that lowers the GPU memory footprint during the training.
 The main idea here is the fusion of gradient calculation and parameter update in the one step.
-This is a new feature in FSDP and is only available on PyTorch nightly binaries for versions before 2.1.0.
+This is a new feature in FSDP and is only available from PyTorch 2.1.0 onward.

 ```bash
 torchrun --nnodes 1 --nproc_per_node 4  examples/finetuning.py --enable_fsdp --model_name /patht_of_model_folder/7B --use_peft --peft_method lora --output_dir Path/to/save/PEFT/model --optimizer_overlap